kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

 # Sample client application

 Once you have downloaded the SDK, you can use it in your sample project.
-The following code block illustrates a simple desktop application that will send virtual temperature data from the Kaa endpoint with required configuration.
+The following code block illustrates a simple desktop application that sends virtual temperature data from the Kaa endpoint with required configuration.

 ## Preparation